law enforcement

 Collision avoidance systems help police officers improve community safety

-A collision avoidance system is a safety tool that prevents accidents by assisting drivers in the moments before an incident.
+A collision avoidance system is a safety tool helps to prevent accidents and improve community safety by assisting drivers in the moments before an incident.
 Digital alerting is one of the most effective collision avoidance systems that first responders can utilize.
 Digital alert systems are electronic notifications sent directly to a driver.

 Any alerting vehicle or asset can be equipped with digital alerting technology.
 These notifications inform drivers that there is a nearby or upcoming roadway hazard and they need to slow down and move over.